CrossGeeks/FirebasePushNotificationPlugin/docs/FirebaseNotifications.md

 ### Push Notification Handler

-A push notification handler is the way to provide ui push notification customization and events feedback on native platforms by using IPushNotificationHandler interface.
-The plugin has a default push notification handler implementation and is the one used by default.
+A push notification handler is the way to provide ui push notification customization(on Android) and events feedback on native platforms by using **IPushNotificationHandler** interface.
+The plugin has a default push notification handler implementation and it's the one used by default.

 ```csharp